 - (a) The Government is planning pre-quote meeting(s), during which potential quoters may obtain a better understanding of the work required. - (b) Quoters are encouraged to submit all questions in writing at least five (5) days prior to the conference. - (c) Quoters are cautioned that, notwithstanding any remarks or clarifications given at the conference, all terms and conditions of the solicitation remain unchanged unless they are changed by amendment to the solicitation.
-If the answers to conference questions, or any solicitation amendment, create ambiguities, it is the responsibility of the quoter to seek clarification prior to submitting a quote. - (d) Meetings will be held through a Microsoft Teams application or through your computers browser (no download necessary).
-There will also be an option to join by telephone only.
-We will walk through an agreement and clauses, etc.
+If the answers to conference questions, or any solicitation amendment, create ambiguities, it is the responsibility of the quoter to seek clarification prior to submitting a quote.

+(d) The conference(s) will be held: Virtually and requires pre-registration.